bmeurant/technical-docs/software-architecture/programming-paradigms/declarative-programming.md

 ### Key Characteristics
 - **Pure Functions:** Predictable and easy to test, as they have no hidden state or side effects.
 - **Immutability:** Data is never changed in place.
-This eliminates a whole class of bugs related to concurrent access and unexpected state changes.
+This eliminates a whole class of bugs related to [[transversal-programming-models#1-concurrent-programming|concurrent]] access and unexpected state changes.
 - **First-Class Functions:** Functions are treated like any other data type.
 They can be passed as arguments to other functions, returned as values, and stored in variables.
 - **Composition:** Complex behavior is built by composing simpler functions together, much like a [[pipe-filters|pipeline]].
 - **Examples of Languages:** Haskell, Lisp, F#, Clojure.
 Many modern languages like JavaScript, Python, and C# have incorporated strong functional features.